My expertise is in music, criminology, sociology, and United States criminal law.

 Radical Feminists of Color

-Pauli Murray in “The Liberation of Black Women” asked, “Would the black struggle have come this far without the indomitable determination of its women?
-(Murray, p.201).”
+Iin “The Liberation of Black Women,” Pauli Murray asked, “Would the black struggle have come this far without the indomitable determination of its women?
+(Murray, p.
+201).”
 Throughout history, black women are often neglected despite the impacts they have made, and the voices of black men are more prominent.
 Murray also agreed that black and white women both experience oppression based on sex.
-She stated that there is a difficulty in aligning the races in the United States on the basis of “genuine equality and human dignity (Murray, p.
-207).”
+She stated that there is a difficulty in aligning the races in the United States on the basis of “genuine equality and human dignity" (Murray, p.
+207).
 To achieve this, Murray believed that black and white women must work together to achieve the humanity that they share.

 Literature by women of color highlights that though women of different races may have different experiences, they are still oppressed as women.
 Murray and Weathers both suggest that women must work together to disassemble the patriarchy.
 They also recognize sexism as being one of the strongest forces of oppression.

-These pieces of literature that fall into radical feminist thought have multiple similarities regarding the patriarchy and by what means oppression from the patriarchy can be dismantled.
+These pieces of literature that fall into the realm of radical feminist thought have multiple similarities regarding the patriarchy and by what means patriarchal oppression can be dismantled.
 Consciousness-raising is a key proposition.
 Through consciousness-raising, women share their experiences and are able to recognize that personal issues are also political issues.
 Through sharing experiences, women become closer and realize that they are not alone in their experiences.
 The oppression of women is also a complex issue that is seen by some as the most difficult form of oppression to eradicate.
-Complexity is supplemented when women cannot find a common ground, and take on different identity issues.
+This complexity is supplemented when women cannot find common ground and take on different identity issues.

 - Murray, P. (1970).
 The Liberation of Black Women.
 In Feminist Theory (4th ed., pp. 200-207).
 New York, NY: McGraw Hill.